 As well as the archives and manuscripts collections, the Hocken collects books, ephemera, posters, newspapers, journals, music, maps, photographs, paintings, drawings and film.
 In date, they range from the seventeenth century to the present day.

-Please note that although we have records for only a small number of collections available through the Community Archive, we hold over 6,000 collections amounting to over 9,500 linear metres of archives and manuscripts.
-We are looking forward to adding further records of holdings to the Community Archive, in the meantime we suggest that you search our online catalogue, Hakena, at http://hakena.otago.ac.nz/nreq/Welcome.html to find out more about our holdings.
+Please note that although we have records for only a small number of collections available through the Community Archive, we hold over 6,000 collections amounting to over 10,000 linear metres of archives and manuscripts.
+For more detailed description of our holdings we suggest that you search our online catalogue, Hakena, at http://hakena.otago.ac.nz.

 Archive types: